-This course is a combination of Spanish 9&10.
-Topics include the basics to begin communicating, daily life, family and cultural topics.
+This course is a combination of Spanish 9 & 10.
+Topics include the basics to begin communicating, daily life, family, and cultural topics.
 This course is designed for students who have never taken Spanish and who are in grade 10/11.
 Successful completion of this course permits students to take Spanish 11.
-LANGUAGE FOR TRAVEL 12 This course gives students the opportunity to learn how to communicate in day-to-day situations in French, Spanish and German.
+LANGUAGE FOR TRAVEL 12 - 1 set class per week This course gives students the opportunity to learn how to communicate in day-to-day situations in French, Spanish and German.
 The focus is on speaking and reading skills and the culture of the language being studied at that time.
-Students must be taking a grade 11 or 12 Language Course MATH Guide to Mathematics Curriculum Pathways (more info at www.thssmath.com)
+This course gives you 4 credits towards graduation but cannot be used as your grade 12 language credit for university.
+MATHEMATICS Guide to Mathematics Curriculum Pathways (more info at www.thssmath.com)